 - Vulnerability Identification

-In the next phase, cyber actors identify and narrow down specific vulnerabilities, mapping out weak points to gain unauthorized access into your system.
+In the next phase, cyber actors identify and narrow down specific vulnerabilities, mapping out weak points to gain unauthorized access to your system.

 Once the attacker understands a software weakness, system vulnerability, or an employee’s habits, it’s time to choose a strategy to deliver the payload.
 They can use phishing, spoofing, SQL injections, trojan malware, a tailor-made computer worm—anything goes at this stage.